Hey Planning Mashers!

 I don’t really like to start a brand new Bullet Journal from January the 1st.
-Yes, of course, it makes sense and all… but… December is far too busy with all the holiday preparations and the end of year deadlines, and I’d rather focus on enjoying my time with family and friends, not sweating over your annual goals.
+Yes, of course, it makes sense and all… but… December is far too busy with all the holiday preparations and the end-of-year deadlines, and I’d rather focus on enjoying my time with family and friends, not sweating over my annual goals.

 Therefore, I usually give myself a break at that time of the year and start a new journal later.
 In 2019, I started my third journal in June.

 I chose a larger sized journal, so I expect it to last me for a whole year; that way I can keep the tradition.

 I thought this plan with me post would be perfect for everyone who is thinking of starting a journal at any other month of the year, so I’ll be going over the specifics of this as well.

 There is, of course, a Plan With Me video at the end of the post, so make sure to check that out.